bornskilled200/jaci/README.md

+# What is this fork for?
+I wanted Jaci to work on the libgdx GWT backend, so here is a very ugly fix.
+Later on I will fix it up so it is non-instrusive using emulation and put it up on maven.

 # What is Jaci?
 Java Annotation Command Interface.
 Jaci generates User Interfaces (CLI/GUI) from annotated methods, which can then be embedded into your application.